SkretasLab/ProteoSeeker/README.md

    -pi/--protein-input            True/False -Opt: False- Indicates whether the input folder
                                   contains a file with protein sequences in FASTA format.

-   -as/--adapters-status          Str -Opt: 'pre'- The following options are available: ide:
+   -as/--adapters-status          Str -Opt: "pre"- The following options are available: ide:
-                                  Adds the overrepresented sequences identified by FastQC in the file with the adapters. 'fas': The file with the adapters will include only the overrepresented sequences identified by FastQC. 'pre': The  file with the adapters is used without any modification.
+                                  Adds the overrepresented sequences identified by FastQC in the file with the adapters. "fas": The file with the adapters will include only the overrepresented sequences identified by FastQC. "pre": The  file with the adapters is used without any modification.

    -a/--adapters                  Str -Req: adapters.fa- Path to the file with the adapters.